A rigorous introduction to linear models

-Linear models have become a core technology in machine learning, largely due to the development of concatenation of simple linear models into complex non-linear models such as neural networks.
+Linear models play a central role in machine learning, particularly as the concatenation of simple linear models has led to the development of intricate nonlinear models like neural networks.
 The sole aim of this book is to give a self-contained introduction to concepts and mathematical tools in theory behind linear models and rigorous analysis in order to seamlessly introduce linear model methods and their applications in subsequent sections.
-However, we clearly realize our inability to cover all the useful and interesting results concerning linear models and given the paucity of scope to present this discussion, e.g., the separated analysis of the LASSO, the ridge regression, and the convex description of least squares.
-We refer the reader to literature in the field of linear models for a more detailed introduction to the related fields.
-Some excellent examples include \citet{strang1993introduction, panaretos2016statistics, strang1993introduction, hoff2009first, strang2021every}.
+It is acknowledged, however, that the book cannot comprehensively cover all valuable and interesting results related to linear models.
+Due to constraints, topics like the separate analysis of LASSO and ridge regression are not exhaustively discussed here.
+Interested readers are directed to relevant literature in the field of linear models for more in-depth exploration.
+Some excellent examples include \citet{strang1993introduction, panaretos2016statistics, hoff2009first, strang2021every, beck2014introduction, jackson2024glm}.

-\paragraph{Notation and preliminaries} In the rest of this section we will introduce and recap some basic knowledge about linear algebra.
-For the rest of the important concepts, we define and discuss them as per need for clarity.
-Readers with enough background in matrix analysis can skip this section.
-In the text, we simplify matters by considering only matrices that are real.
-Without special consideration, the eigenvalues of the discussed matrices are also real.
-We also assume throughout that $||\cdot||=||\cdot||_2$.
+In the remainder of this chapter, we briefly introduce and review some basic notation and concepts from mathematics.
+Additional definitions will be introduced as needed throughout the text for clarity.